13 Meanings

 Gypsy gal, the hands of Harlem

-Cannot hold you to its heat
+Cannot hold you to its heat.

-Your temperature's too hot for taming
+Your temperature's too hot for taming,

-Your flaming feet burn up the street
+Your flaming feet burn up the street.

 I am homeless, come and take me

-To reach of your rattling drums
+Into reach of your rattling drums.

 Let me know, babe, about my fortune

-Down along my restless palms
+Down along my restless palms.

-Gypsy gal, you got me swallowed
+Gypsy gal, you got me swallowed.

 I have fallen far beneath

-Your pearly eyes, so fast an' slashing
+Your pearly eyes, so fast an' slashing,

-An' your flashing diamond teeth
+An' your flashing diamond teeth.

 The night is pitch black, come an' make my

-Pale face fit into place, ah, please
+Pale face fit into place, ah, please!

-Let me know, babe, I'm nearly drowning
+Let me know, babe, I got to know, babe,

-If it's you my lifelines trace
+If it's you my lifelines trace.

 I been wond'rin' all about me

-Ever since I seen you there
+Ever since I seen you there.

-On the cliffs of your wildcat charms I'm riding
+On the cliffs of your wildcat charms I'm riding,

-I know I'm 'round you but I don't know where
+I know I'm 'round you but I don't know where.

-You have slayed me, you have made me
+You have slayed me, you have made me,

-I got to laugh halfways off my heels
+I got to laugh halfways off my heels.

-So I can tell if I'm really real
+So I can tell if I'm really real.

 Marvellous little song - it's easy to picture this wildcat described in the first verse and how after their encounter in the second verse (probably the most explicitly vague erotics he's ever written) and how he's completely lost in her memory in the third, the exhilirating and terrifying feelings from a hot one-night-stand when you don't know if you'll ever see her again.